xayon40-12/CV/cv-en.typ

   institution: "Nantes University",
   location: "Nantes, France",
   [#underline([Courses]): Quantum Field Theory, Perturbation Theory, N-body Problem, Solid State Physics, Atomic Physics, Group Theory, Signal Theory, Monte Carlo Simulations, Statistics, Numerical Analysis.

-  #v(5pt)
-  Thesis: _"Impact of the dimensions in the dynamics of fluctuations in heavy-ion collisions"_
-  - Creation and implementation in Rust of a Partial Differential Equation (PDE) solver on GPU.
-  - Focus on efficiency with GPU parallel programming required by the time-consuming nature of schochastic simulations.
-  - Developpement of a PDE compiler for GPU to study various equations.
   ],
 )